Characteristics (Quick Facts)

 The Egyptian Mau Cat was recognized in 1968 by Cat Fanciers Federation.
 The Cat Fanciers Association followed in 1977.
 Today this breed is recognized by most cat associations.

 Being a moderately to highly active breed, the Mau likes to jump and climb.
-So consider getting your cat perch like this one.
+So, consider getting your cat perch.

 The perch can serve as a resting area or offer your cat a chance to observe its surroundings.
 The Mau vocalizes in a quiet and pleasant voice and will express its happiness by chortling.